Comfort Object Project

 Through sharing true stories from adolescents and adults who use comfort objects, this project hopes to let comfort object users know that they are not alone, and non-users to reconsider the way they may have perceived the use of comfort object in adolescence and adulthood.

 *The amount of adolescents and adults who use comfort objects varies based on research.
 Tierney found that 35% of British adults slept with a teddy bear.
 Kalpidou found that 30% of college students still use their transitional object.
 Stagg and Li found that 27% of Taiwaneese adolescents use a transitional object.
 Shafii found that 21% of female and 12% of male adolescents in Kentucky use Transitional Objects.
 Scroll to end of page for the reference details.

 Click on an object below to read about them

-Information about the comfort objects and their images were obtained from their owners through a google form survey.
+Information about the comfort objects and images were obtained from their owners through the google form survey above.